Magnificent Things to Do in Mexico in October When Everyone Else Is Raking Leaves

 Shop Markets Before the Holiday Price Hikes

 October represents the calm before the commercial storm in Mexico’s markets and shopping districts.
-Craft vendors in destinations like San Miguel de Allende, Oaxaca City, and Puebla display full inventories in preparation for high season but haven’t yet implemented holiday pricing strategies.
+Craft vendors in destinations like San Miguel de Allende—where the weather in San Miguel de Allende in October creates ideal browsing conditions—Oaxaca City, and Puebla display full inventories in preparation for high season but haven’t yet implemented holiday pricing strategies.
 Shoppers willing to employ basic haggling techniques—starting at 30-40% below asking price with a smile—can secure handcrafted textiles, ceramics, and artwork at prices that seem fictional compared to gallery prices north of the border.

 Larger purchases can be shipped home for $35-75 depending on size, often arriving before you do.
 The October timing means selection remains excellent before the December buying frenzy depletes the most distinctive pieces.
 For shoppers, this represents the holy trinity of market conditions: full selection, negotiable pricing, and enough space to actually see merchandise without being jostled by tour groups moving through like slow-motion tsunamis.